kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 To return this unnamed function, `Linear` needs to be called.
 The syntax for calling `Linear` is not `Linear()` but `(Linear)`, keeping the Lisp tradition of putting the parentheses in the wrong place.
 By calling `Linear` in this way, we bind the resulting unnamed function to the name `l`.

-So again like in the Python code, `l` is our desired function.
+So again like in the Python code, `l` is our desired function representing a straight line.

 The unnamed function which `Linear` returns has the signature `[[x] [d k]]`.
 This means that this function  expects two arguments A and B, both being vectors, with A = `[x]` and B = `[d k]` denoting that the elements `x` and `d, k` are extracted out of the vectors already within the signature.

 We just explained the two major building blocks of functional programming.
 For connection to the literature, we give the technical terms of those two building blocks just explained: `Linear` is termed a "higher order function", because it does not return a number but a "Lambda".

-The authors hope that by having explained functional concepts, the reader will regard the Python code in a new way: through this one-to-one translation, Python can be seen as functional in disguise.
+The authors hope that by having explained functional concepts, the reader will regard the Python code in a new way: the given Python example can be seen as functional in disguise because a Python class plays the role of a higher order function which is indeed the reason that the one-to-one translation could in this case be penned down in a more succinct way than the original.

 ## Setting up the canvas for drawing